Can you live a long life with sleep apnea?

 - Increased risk of heart disease and stroke

-- Impaired cognitive function leading to difficulties in concentration and memory
+- Impaired cognitive function leads to difficulties in concentration and memory

-- Daytime sleepiness affecting productivity and quality of life
+- Daytime sleepiness affects productivity and quality of life

 - Increased risk of accidents due to impaired alertness